horychen/snippets/README.md

 rem inkscape TDDA_inner_block_cn.pdf --export-eps=TDDA_inner_block_cn.eps <- font will be lost
 ```

-# LaTeXmk
+# latexmk
 Overleaf:
 > https://tex.stackexchange.com/questions/518564/what-are-the-steps-for-compiling-overleaf-projects-offline-and-getting-consisten
 ```
 :: make sure you have "latexmk" file from overleaf in the directory(https://tex.stackexchange.com/questions/518564/what-are-the-steps-for-compiling-overleaf-projects-offline-and-getting-consisten)

-:: Renmae your .tex file to "output.tex".
+:: (Optional) Renmae your .tex file to "output.tex".

+:: Never use -halt-on-error.
+My experience with this parameter is miserable.

 :: Option 1
-latexmk -pdf -synctex=1 -halt-on-error
+::latexmk -pdf -file-line-error -synctex=1

-:: Option 2
-::latexmk -pdf -synctex=1 -halt-on-error -pvc -view=none :: <- latexmk will panic if you error with references.
+:: Option 2 (This is my favorite) latexmk -pdf -synctex=1 -file-line-error -pvc -view=none :: <- latexmk will panic if you error with references.
 ```
 preview continuously:
 ```